Main sequence: Lifetime

 The amount of fuel available for nuclear fusion is proportional to the mass of the star.
 Thus, the lifetime of a star on the main sequence can be estimated by comparing it to solar evolutionary models.
-The Sun has been a main-sequence star for about 4.5 billion years and it will become a red giant in 6.5 billion years, for a total main-sequence lifetime of roughly 1010 years.
+The Sun has been a main-sequence star for about 4.5 billion years and it will start to expand rapidly towards a red giant in 6.5 billion years, for a total main-sequence lifetime of roughly 1010 years.
 Hence:

 where M and L are the mass and luminosity of the star, respectively, $M_\bigodot$ is a solar mass, $L_\bigodot$ is the solar luminosity and $\tau_\text{MS}$ is the star's estimated main-sequence lifetime.